-Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact

-a) Physically divide an established X
+Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact a) Physically divide an established community? х b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+X a) Physically divide an established community?

-community? ^

-b) Cause a significant environmental

-D) impact due to a conflict with any

-land use plan, policy, or regulation ×

-adopted for the purpose of ^

-avoiding or mitigating an

-environmental effect?